benjamin-manning/website_benjaminmanning.io/content/project/example/index.md

 ---
+title: Automatic Differentiation Package
-summary: Orginially constructed software package which calculates the derivatives and roots of all fuctions for n-dimensional equations and vector-valued funtions
+# summary: Orginially constructed software package which calculates the derivatives and roots of all fuctions for n-dimensional equations and vector-valued funtions
 tags:
 - Completed
 date: "2020-12-12T00:00:00Z"